dewexdewex/RWS/README.md

 The reset Wizard is also used as the Startup Wizard, when the system is fully powered up.

-ESP Slave board operation:
+# ESP Slave board operation:

-Receives output of the linear analogue voltage from the Hall Effect Sensor, from the ESP Master board, which represents the bicycle steering angle, and converts this angle value to a PWM signal, suitable for the steering Servo, which then causes the steering angle position of the rear steering wheel to be the opposite match to the current bicycle steering angle position.
+Receives as input, output of the linear analogue voltage from the Hall Effect Sensor, from the ESP Master board, which represents the bicycle steering angle, and converts this angle value to a PWM signal, suitable for the steering Servo, which then causes the Servo to change the steering angle position of the rear steering wheel to be the opposite match to the current bicycle steering angle position.

 Receives input from a second Hall Effect sensor as a linear analogue voltage, which represents the current steering angle of the steered trailer wheel.
-Simultaneouls sends this as a value of steering angle to compare with the current bicycle steering angle, for error correction.
+Simultaneously sends this as a value of steering angle to compare with the current bicycle steering angle, for error correction.

-Sends battery status and power status back to the ESP Master board periodically and automatically.
+Sends battery charge status back to the ESP Master board periodically and automatically for display on the Running view on the smartphone system web page.